hwennnn/hwennnn/README.md

 </p>

 <p>
-I am an incoming freshman pursuing Computer Science at the National University of Singapore, expecting to graduate by May 2027.
+I am currently pursuing Computer Science at the National University of Singapore, expecting to graduate by May 2027.
 My interests lie in software development, particularly in full-stack and mobile application development.
 Currently, I am dedicated to improving my skills in writing optimized and efficient code.

 </p>